-When complete, Ascent in Milwaukee’s East Town neighborhood will be the tallest timber structure in the world.
+The Ascent in Milwaukee’s East Town neighborhood is the tallest timber structure in the world.
 The 493,000-square-foot, mixed-use building will contain 259 apartments, a pool on the sixth floor, and a top floor amenity level.

 - The mass timber residential floors are constructed above five levels of concrete parking garage.
 A system of glue-laminated timber (glulam) beams and columns support cross-laminated timber (CLT) floors.
 Two concrete cores provide lateral stability.